 I’ll be sharing the full design plan next week.
 For today, let’s talk about what exactly we need with the fireplace design.

 - Storage – we don’t have any storage now.
 At our old house, we turned IKEA kitchen cabinets into custom built-ins, giving us SO much storage.
 So, we need to add IKEA cabinets next to the fireplace!

 - Extend the fireplace to the ceiling – I feel like I sound like a broken record but focal point, focal point, focal point

 - Update the granite surround – I heavily relied on my last post about fireplace update ideas when considering what to do here.
 But, I think I want to paint and stencil it!

-- Remove white mantel thing that’s there and build out the fireplace so it extends out from the wall
+- Remove the white mantel thing that’s there and build out the fireplace so it extends out from the wall

-- Add shelves above IKEA cabinets – obviously I need open shelves!
+- Add shelves above IKEA cabinets – obviously, I need open shelves!

 I have come up with a few (or way too many) options and I need your help narrowing down our decision!

 There are basically 3 different things we’re considering right now for the fireplace design:

 - What stencil to use for the granite

 - What Cabinet Doors to use for the IKEA Cabinets

 - What we want the new fireplace surround to look like